Hamburger: In the United States

+Cost

+According to Bloomberg News, the average price of a fast-food restaurant burger in the United States increased by 16% between 2019 and 2024, reaching $8.41 in the second quarter of 2024.
+Specifically, the iconic Big Mac at McDonald's cost $5.29 during the same period, representing a 21% price increase over the same five-year span.

+The cost of Big Mac hamburgers in different countries has been used by The Economist to easily compare purchasing power of different currencies in the Big Mac Index.

 Safety

-Raw hamburger may contain harmful bacteria that can produce food-borne illnesses such as Escherichia coli O157:H7, due to the occasional initial improper preparation of the meat, so caution is needed during handling and cooking.
+Raw hamburgers may contain harmful bacteria that can produce food-borne illnesses such as Escherichia coli O157:H7, due to the occasional initial improper preparation of the meat, so caution is required for safety during handling and cooking.
 Because of the potential for food-borne illness, the USDA, recommends hamburgers be cooked to an internal temperature of 160 F. If cooked to this temperature, they are considered well-done.

 Variations

 Other meats

-Burgers can also be made with patties made from ingredients other than beef.
-For example, a turkey burger uses ground turkey meat, a chicken burger uses ground chicken meat.
-A buffalo burger uses ground meat from a bison, and an ostrich burger is made from ground seasoned ostrich meat.
-A deer burger uses ground venison from deer.
+Burgers can also be made with meat other than beef.
+Examples include: